Creamo-Chino/Creamo-Chino/README.md

 - 👋 Hi, I’m @Creamo-Chino
 - 👀 I’m interested in modding and being cute.
-- 🌱 I’m currently learning how to make cute stuff for Minecraft.
+- 🌱 I’m currently learning how to make cute stuff for Minecraft and other games.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me by using the email on my profile creamo-chino@tuta.io.
 - 😄 Pronouns: Use whatever you feel like.